KillMonga130/jailbreak-genome-scanner/README.md

 **JGS is the defensive acceleration answer: an automated, evolving system that maps the 'genome' of biological and cyber threats before they are deployed.**

 The **Jailbreak Genome Scanner (JGS)** is an **Active Defense Infrastructure** designed to protect against catastrophic risks in AI systems.
 Instead of reactive filters that block harmful outputs after deployment, JGS provides **predictive defenses** through automated red-teaming at scale.

+### 🏆 Hackathon Submission

+This project addresses the **Defensive Acceleration Hackathon** challenge: building defensive systems that protect us from AI-enabled threats.
+JGS specifically targets **Track 2: Cybersecurity & Infrastructure Protection** by providing an **AI-powered red-teaming tool for critical infrastructure** that uses advanced models to automatically find vulnerabilities before attackers can exploit them.

 At the heart of the system is the **Jailbreak Arena** — an automated red-teaming environment where specialized attacker agents (Bio-Radar, Cyber-Sentinel, and social engineering agents) systematically probe models for dual-use capabilities.
 Every exploit is fingerprinted and mapped to create a **Threat Radar** that identifies vulnerability patterns before attackers can exploit them.